-Table 7.1 Public Comments from July 14, 2015 Public Scoping Meeting
+Table 7.1 Public Comments from March 18, 2016 Public Scoping Meeting

-COMMENT USACE RESPONSE Accessibility: 10 comments: more barrier-free amenities throughout the parks, fishing areas, seating areas, and trails at Canyon Lake Future management of high density recreation areas includes upgrades of existing day use and camping facilities as well as new or expanded trails.
-As funds are available for these upgrades, universal access will be incorporated where needed.
-Boat Ramps: 25 comments: extend USACE will endeavor to improve boat ramps for low water access, conditions at existing boat ramps keep ramps open all the time, operated by USACE and others, improved maintenance of boat ramps including making key ramps more and access roads, parking at ramps useable during low lake levels.
-Funding are too crowded and dangerous, increase number of boat ramps, prohibit overnight parking at boat ramps from TPWD's Boating Access Grant Program may be available for this purpose.
+COMMENT USACE RESPONSE roads, parking at ramps are too crowded and dangerous, increase number of boat ramps, prohibit overnight parking at boat ramps useable during low lake levels but boat ramp access is linked to boating capacity.
+Funding from TPWD's Boating Access Grant Program may be available for this purpose.
 USACE will also endeavor to prevent unauthorized overnight parking at boat ramps.
 New or additional ramps will not be considered until a Recreation Boating Study is conducted to determine the boating capacity of the lake.
-Past vessel counts, and USACE knowledge of crowded conditions. indicates that boating use at Canyon Lake may have exceeded a reasonable level and has certainly exceeding the Fort Worth District target capacity of 22 surface acres of water per boat on peak use days.

-COMMENT USACE RESPONSE

-Boating: 9 comments: continue to support eco-friendly water sports like sailing, limit number of motorized watercraft, set limit of number of boats on the water, concern for summer congestion on the lake, concern for changes to boating capacity by the Yacht Club Regatta

-The Fort Worth District target boating capacity for all district lakes is 22 surface acres per boat during peak use periods.
+Past vessel counts, and USACE knowledge of crowded conditions, indicates that boating use at Canyon Lake may have exceeded a reasonable level and has certainly exceeding the Fort Worth District target capacity of 22 surface acres of water per boat on peak use days.
+Boating: 9 comments: continue to support eco-friendly water sports like sailing, limit number of motorized watercraft, set limit of number of boats on the water, concern for summer congestion on the lake, concern for changes to boating capacity by the Yacht Club Regatta The Fort Worth District target boating capacity for all district lakes is 22 surface acres per boat during peak use periods.
 The boating use at Canyon Lake almost certainly exceeds this target capacity, but at the time this Plan was written, no funding was available for a comprehensive boating capacity study.
 The topic is one of great importance that USACE will continue to pursue as a matter of public safety.
 Pending completion of a comprehensive study, no increase or decrease of existing slips or parking spaces is anticipated.
 USACE is aware of the recreational trend of increased passive use boating by canoe and kayak enthusiasts and is open to the establishment of paddle trails in appropriate areas.

-Communication: 10 comments: more communication with local residents, more local input into lake operations, better publications about public amenities, rules for trails, and wildlife that exist at lake

-The Lake office attempts to communicate in a number of different ways with both residents and visitors alike.
+Communication: 10 comments : more communication with local residents, more local input into lake operations, better publications about public amenities, rules for trails, and wildlife that exist at lake The Lake office attempts to communicate in a number of different ways with both residents and visitors alike.
 The USACE Canyon Lake website contains information, including maps, rules, history, and natural resources for the project.
-Kiosks exist throughout the project with information concerning the area and safety.
-In spite
+Kiosks exist